- Helping schools understand the challenges military Families face

 We understand that military transitions for children include much more than school plans and enrollment.
 We have a number of resources to help make your move as easy as possible for the kids, including:

 Military Kids Connect provides online age-appropriate resources to help parents, teachers and children cope with the unique challenges of military life.

 The Interstate Compact on Educational Opportunity for Military Children (MIC3) addresses key transition issues military Families experience, including enrollment, placement, attendance, eligibility and graduation.
-All fifty states have signed the compact and are in varying stages of implementation and/or compliance.
+All 50 states have signed the compact and are in varying stages of implementation and/or compliance.
 The compact applies to children of Active Duty service members, National Guard and Reserve members on active duty orders and members or veterans who are medically discharged or retired within past year.
-Read more.

-- Post Secondary Support
+- Post - Secondary Support

 Our support doesn’t end with elementary education.
 If you have children preparing for academic life after high school, we can help you find information about testing opportunities, scholarships and military-specific resources that can help you plan.